-This website aims to conform to Level A (and in parts, Double A) of the Web Content Accessibility Guidelines version 2 (WCAG 2.0), developed by the World Wide Web Consortium (W3C).
+This website aims to conform to Double A of the Web Content Accessibility Guidelines version 2 (WCAG 2.0), developed by the World Wide Web Consortium (W3C).

 This site has been developed to display adequately on all commonly used browsers.
 Special features have been included to enable effective operation by persons using accessibility hardware and/or software.
 The site is optimised for a 1024 x 768 screen resolution but will scale appropriately to both higher and lower screen resolutions.